okogosov/PPL/README.md

 - fixed bugs
 ======================================================================================
-Library for connection PPL with MathNet.Numerics.Distributions Now accessible static functions for classes Normal, ChiSquared,FisherSnedecor,StudenT
+Library for connection PPL with MathNet.Numerics.Distributions Now accessible static functions for classes Normal, ChiSquared,FisherSnedecor,StudentT
 ======================================================================================

 For help and any kind of proposals send email to developer: